Banging Toolbox

 Method 1: Drill holes into plywood.

-The first option is to cut plywood into a small board and drilling appropriately sized holes to ensure a snug fit.
+The first option is to cut plywood into a small board and drill appropriately sized holes to ensure a snug fit.

-To do this, you first have to arrange your sockets on the board and space them out by eye.
+To do this, you first have to arrange your sockets on the board and space different parts out by eye.

 You would then have to measure the diameters of your sockets with calipers and mark out holes for drilling.

-Since the holes are meant to hold the socket by its outer diameter, it may not fit anymore once you get a new set so keep this in mind.
+Since the holes are meant to hold the socket by its outer diameter, parts may not fit anymore once you get a new set so keep this in mind.

 Method 2: Utilize wooden dowels.